-The U.S. designation drops Russia and China, which already often are at odds with Washington, in the same category as North Korea and Iran.
+The U.S. designation drops Russia and China, already often are at odds with Washington, in the same category as North Korea and Iran.

 "Despite these modest signs of interest in anti-trafficking reforms, the Chinese government did not demonstrate significant efforts to comprehensively prohibit and punish all forms of trafficking and to prosecute traffickers," U.S. officials wrote.

-In Russia, the government "had not established any concrete system for the identification or care of trafficking victims, lacking any formal victim identification and referral mechanism," although there were some "ad hoc efforts," the report said.
+Russia's government "had not established any concrete system for the identification or care of trafficking victims, lacking any formal victim identification and referral mechanism," although there were some "ad hoc efforts," the report said.

 While it was not immediately clear what the Obama administration might do given the downgrade, human rights advocates and some U.S. lawmakers urged strong steps such as imposing sanctions or withholding foreign aid.
-They also called on the Russian and Chinese governments to take action.

 "China has become the sex and labor trafficking capital of the world," said U.S. Representative Chris Smith, a New Jersey Republican.
 "Without serious and sustained action by Beijing, it is only going to get worse."